facioquo/stock-charts/README.md

 # Stock.Indicators NuGet package Example

-This is an example use for the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) NuGet package.
+This is a demo for use of the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) NuGet package.
 It is an Angular 8 website with a .NET Core 3.1 Web Api that auto generates a stock chart.
 You can add and remove indicators on the fly, to the chart.

 ## Prerequisites